mhdatie/node-endpoint/README.md

 The current branch implements the [ROPC](http://tools.ietf.org/html/rfc6749#section-4.3) strategy.

 # node-endpoint
-A Node.js RESTful API for user creation, authentication and settings.
+A Node.js RESTful API using Express, Mongoose, Passport & Gulp.
+Tests are in Mocha + Supertest + Chai, and Winston for logs.

-This API will be serving a future Android App for basic use cases:
+Basic use case(s):

 - User Login/Registration
-- User Settings [future impl]

 Future implementations will be pushed on a seperate branch to provide different approaches.